drivelling-spinel/tartar/doc/extras.md

 # Extras and goodies

-Description of stuff included with Tartar distribution
+Description of additional stuff included with Tartar distribution

 ## Demos